 - ⅓ cup extra-virgin olive oil

 - Bring a large pot of salted water to boil for the pasta.
-Cook the pasta until al dente according to package directions.
-Before draining, reserve about ½ cup pasta cooking water, then drain and immediately rinse the pasta under cool water to prevent the noodles from sticking to one another.
+Cook the pasta until al dente according to the package directions.
+Before draining, reserve about ½ cup pasta cooking water, then drain and immediately rinse the pasta under cool water to prevent the noodles from sticking together.
 Transfer the pasta to a large serving bowl.

 - Pour the remaining pepitas into a food processor.
 Add the basil, parsley, lemon juice, garlic and salt.
 Process while slowly drizzling in the olive oil, stopping to scrape down the sides as necessary, until the pepitas have broken down to create a pretty smooth sauce.

 - To assemble the pasta salad, pour all of the pesto over the pasta and toss until the pasta is lightly and evenly coated, adding a tiny splash of reserved pasta cooking water if necessary to thin it out.
-Then add the cherry tomatoes, arugula, remaining toasted pepitas, and any optional add-ins (olives, chickpeas and/or cheese).
+Then add the cherry tomatoes, arugula, remaining toasted pepitas, and any optional add-ins (cheese, olives and/or chickpeas).

 Recipe adapted from Vegan Goodness by Jessica Prescott.

-*Change it up: You can use pine nuts, walnuts or almonds in the pesto instead of pepitas (although the dish will no longer be nut-free, if that matters).
+*Change it up: You can use pine nuts, walnuts or almonds in the pesto instead of pepitas (although the dish will no longer be nut-free, if that is relevant to you).

 Make it gluten free: Use your favorite gluten-free pasta.